SENG480/course/assn1.md

 ## Presentation Guidelines

 * marks will be deducted if not followed
-* First page should be a cover page that indicates your name and student number, title of your project, problem statement for the project and a table of contents for the document.
+* First page should be a cover page that indicates your name and student number, title of your project, <strike>problem statement for the project</strike> (edit: not necessary) and a table of contents for the document.
 * Include page numbers, i.e. 1 of 10 and your name
 * Include clear section headings that match the assignment description (e.g. “Part A: Domain model and glossary”)
-* For each section, include a short introductory paragraph explaining the section content (e.g. “In this section I describe the 10 most important requirements for the client.
-For each requirement I include information such as ... “).
+* For each section, include a short introductory paragraph explaining the section content (e.g. "in this section I describe the 10 most important requirements for the client.
+For each requirement I include information such as ... ").
 * We are reading code; like in English, support your assertions with reference to specific lines of code or chunks of code.
 Cite this using hyperlinks.
 For example, "ActionView's [prepare_context](https://github.com/rails/rails/blob/7ca3ab415d409ba39b07ff5a96da06d68098069b/actionview/lib/action_view/context.rb#L22) method has a potential buffer underflow problem"

 # Overview